 To create an effective brand for a company, there is a long process that includes extensive research and design.
 The brand should truly express the purpose of your service or product and how it influences the consumer.
+Assuming you already have a name, you can start working on synthesizing the values, culture, mission of your company on that logomark.
+If you have yet to name your company, you can always enlist the services of a marketing firm or an outfit that specializes in such endeavors such as NameStormers.
 The logo is one of the main aspects of the branding process but should not be the only defining factor of the brand.

 We asked the Fahrenheit Marketing designers about the meaning of a logo in terms of its relationship with the brand and they gave us some insight that is sure to enhance any company’s branding philosophy.